On the dynamics of trap models in Z^d: Introduction

-Observe that in our general setting it does not really make sense to look for scaling limits of the process $\X$ itself.
-Indeed the underlying random walk (with increments distributed according to $Q$) may not have a scaling limit.
-We choose then to focus on the energy process $\E$, which is natural to do in the aging context, as we discuss next.
-From the expression of the aging function $\Pi(s,t)$, it would be sufficient to know the limiting law of $\E_t/s$ to derive an aging property.
-We actually provide a much more complete answer by describing the scaling limit of the full process $\E$, thus establishing a fuller aging picture.
+Observe that in our general setting it does not make sense to look for scaling limits of the process $\X$ itself.
+Indeed the underlying random walk (with increments distributed according to $\pi$) may not have a non trivial scaling limit.
+We choose then to focus on the age process $\E$, which is a natural object in the aging context, as we discuss next.
+The expression of the aging function $\Pi(s,t)$, suggests that we should look at the limiting law of $\E_t/s$ to derive an aging property.
+We actually provide a more complete answer by describing the scaling limit of the full process $\E$ thus establishing a fuller aging picture.
 This scaling limit is expressed as the value of the jump of some subordinator computed at the inverse of another subordinator.
 Interestingly, this scaling limit is universal, even if the scale on which the process $\E$ lives depends on the random walk (and in particular is linear if and only if the random walk is transient).

-The topology under which we are able to establish Theorem~\ref{teo:conv1} is quite weak, due to the nature of the energy process.
-Obtaining a scaling limit result for aging functions like~(\ref{eq:af}) requires more work, done in Section~\ref{sec:age} (for~(\ref{eq:af}) and two other examples) under the original conditions, and in Subsection~\ref{ssec:stra} with the additional condition of Section~\ref{sec:str}; see Theorems~\ref{teo:age} and~\ref{teo:ages}.
+The topology under which we are able to establish Theorem~\ref{teo:conv1} is quite weak, though, due to the nature of the age process.
+Obtaining a scaling limit result for aging functions like~(\ref{eq:af}) requires more work, done in Section~\ref{sec:age} (for~(\ref{eq:af}) and two other examples) under the stronger assumption of transience, and in Subsection~\ref{ssec:stra} with the additional condition of Section~\ref{sec:str}; see Theorems~\ref{teo:age} and~\ref{teo:ages}.
+Integrated forms of those results follow from Theorem~\ref{teo:conv1}, under the original assumptions, as discussed separately at the end of those sections.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:mod} we have a detailed presentation of the model, assumptions and one result (annealed scaling limit of $\E$), with some more discussion.
 In Section~\ref{sec:rw}, we discuss some preliminary results on random walks that are used subsequently.
 In Section~\ref{sec:conv}, we prove the annealed result just mentioned, and in Sections~\ref{sec:age} and~\ref{sec:str} we state and prove our further scaling limit results for some aging functions, and in a stronger than annealed sense, as discussed above.